Ageshks/websocket_chat/README.md

-its a live chat system using the websocke
+its a live chat system using the websocket
+## live chat system
+# notification for message and while user joining